 “The next day he took out two silver coins and gave them to the innkeeper with the instruction, ‘Take care of him.
 If you spend more than what I have given you, I shall repay you on my way back.’” — Luke 10:35

-When we reflect on the story of the Good Samaritan, we may often miss this last line, so caught up are we in the great act of service done on the side of the road.
-But it’s important to note the Good Samaritan’s closing words: “Take care of him.
+When we reflect on the charity of the Good Samaritan, we sometimes miss the second part of the man’s almsgiving.
+He leaves the innkeeper with these words—and a few coins: “Take care of him.
 If you spend more than what I have given you, I shall repay you on my way back.”
 He gives freely and wholeheartedly in equal measure to the need of the one whom he serves.
 No reservations; no disclaimers.

 This Lent, almsgiving is your way to become a “Good Samaritan.”
 As we journey from Ash Wednesday through Holy Week to Easter, we invite you to consider CRS an innkeeper in your Lenten almsgiving.